bazaargaming/bazaarworldofgaming/INSTALL.md

 1. Run `rails runner DailyParseHelper.parse_all`.
 You should probably do this in a separate terminal window as this is a long-running process.

+Alternatively, if you want to only run the parser for a certain vendor, you can do the following:
+  1. GameSale.where(:store => "INSERT STORE NAME HERE").destroy_all
+  2. Then, for each of the vendors, do the corresponding action:
+            i.
+Amazon: 'rails runner AmazonHelper.parse_amazon_site'
+            ii.
+Steam: 'rails runner SteamHelper.parse_steam_site'
+            iii.
+Green-Man-Gaming: 'GmgHelper.parse_gmg_site'
+            iv.
+Gamers Gate: 'GamersGateHelper.parse_ggate_site'

+  3. Then, if you want to send any alerts out, run the following: 'rails runner AlertHelper.send_alerts'

 ###Adding Games Data

 1. Run `bundle exec rake db:seed`.
 You should probably do this in a separate terminal window as this is a long-running process.